10-menachi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ### 11-directories_permissions
 adds execute permission to all subdirectories of the current directory to the owner, group owner and all the other users.

+### 12-directory_permissions
+creates a directory called my_dir with permissions 751 in the working directory